 Simply put, pen testing is an attempt for the good guys to break in, with the purpose of identifying security weaknesses that real hackers could exploit and determining what impact the breach may cause.

-A penetration tester applies a strategic way of thinking, in the same way as a hacker would, and lots of creativity to simulate a real attack and track the behaviour of the system as well as evaluate how the team maintaining it is able to respond.
+A penetration tester applies a strategic way of thinking, in the same way as a hacker would, and lots of creativity to simulate a real attack and track the behavior of the system as well as evaluate how the team maintaining it is able to respond.

-So who are we?
+So, who are we?
 We’re the –

 Evozon Information Security Division